 “Common law marriage” is a legal fiction.
-As a cohabitee, we explain what practical steps you can take to minimise the legal disadvantage of your position.
+We explain what practical steps you, as a cohabitee, can take to minimise the legal disadvantage of your position.
 Our Family Law Team is available on 01225 462871.
 Alternatively, you can contact them by email.

 According to the Office for National Statistics, as of November 2019, there were around 3.5 million couples cohabiting in the UK.
 Since then, it’s likely that lockdown has driven that number much higher.

 A surprising number of people are under the misconception that once they have cohabited for a number of years, and particularly if they have children, they acquire the same legal status as a married couple.
 However, this concept of a “common law marriage” is total legal fiction.

 The simple fact is that the law in England and Wales provides little protection for cohabiting couples who are not married or in a civil partnership, regardless of the duration of their relationship.
 Unlike married couples who have automatic financial claims on relationship breakdown, cohabitees have very limited protection against being disadvantaged, even if they have made career or other financial sacrifices to raise a family.